Fatih5252/how-to/docs/Modules/Automatic-Messages/Hourly-basic.md

 # Hourly Basic
 On this page, you can configure the time when the bot should send the message, using the 24-hour time format.
 For example, if you enter 13:00, the bot will send the message every day at 1 PM.
 Yes, on this page the bot sends the message every day at the given time.
-You can only specify the hour minutes and seconds are not supported and will either be ignored or cause the module to disable itself.
+You can only specify the hour. minutes and seconds are not supported and will either be ignored or cause the module to disable itself.

 ---